melonmouse/UnityEngineMock/README.md

 # UnityEngineMock

+Note: this project is not affiliated with Unity.
+The implementation was done without looking at the source code of Unity.

 ## Drop-in mock / fake / stub for UnityEngine

 UnityEngineMock can be useful if you have your own build process, and some